focus-editor/focus/LOG.md

     - Highlight shadowed variables
     - Color cursor differently depending on what scope we're in
 - Highlight matching braces
-- Make sure cursor positioning is correct for all fonts and sizes
 - Set a proper horizontal scroll limit
 - Maybe don't draw too many horizontal characters
 - When changing buffer in another editor, adjust cursors